ibm-cloud-docs/satellite/hosts.md

 To apply a version update, you must detach, reload, and reattach your host to the {{site.data.keyword.satelliteshort}} location.
 Then, you can assign the host back to the control plane or to another resource that runs in the location.
 {: shortdesc}

+When you update control plane hosts, **do not assign or remove multiple hosts at the same time** as doing so may break the control plane.
+You must wait for a host assignment or removal to complete before assigning or removing another host.
+{: important}

 1. Optional: [Attach](#attach-hosts) and [assign](#host-assign) extra hosts to the {{site.data.keyword.satelliteshort}} location control plane to handle the compute capacity while your existing hosts are updating.
 2. [Remove the host that you want to update from your {{site.data.keyword.satelliteshort}} location](#host-remove).